Scripter17/url-cleaner/README.md

 # Url Cleaner

-A configurable URL cleaner built in Rust
+A configurable URL cleaner built in Rust.

 ## Basic usage

 By default, compiling URL Cleaner includes the [`default-config.json`](default-config.json) file in the binary.
 Because of this, URL Cleaner can be used simply with `url-cleaner "https://example.com/of?a=dirty#url"`.

 The default config shouldn't ever change the semantics of a URL.
-Opening a URL before and after cleaning should always give the same result.
+Opening a URL before and after cleaning should always give the same result. (except for stuff like the categories amazon puts in one of its 7 billion navbars but do you *really* care about that?)
 Because websites tend to not document what parts of their URLs are and aren't necessary, the default config almost certainly runs into issues when trying to clean niche URLs like advanced search queries or API endpoints.
 If you find any instance of the default config changing the meaning/result of a URL, please open an [issue](https://github.com/Scripter17/url-cleaner/issues).